-- Get your cows eating and producing again quicker
+- Get your cows eating again, feeling better, and being productive more quickly

 What anti-inflammatories are available?

-They are useful in any situation where you feel a cow may experience pain or inflammation but some more specific examples are below.
-It is very important you have identified the specific problem before any treatment is undertaken.
+They are useful in any situation where you feel a cow may experience pain or inflammation, but some more specific examples are below.
+It is very important you have identified the specific problem before any treatment is undertaken as there are some conditions where giving NSAIDs is not advisable.
 If in doubt call your vet.

 Most down cows will benefit from an anti-inflammatory.
+Anti-inflammatories should ideally be given within 8 hours of the cow going down.
 Things you should always check for at the time of administration.

-- Broken leg or dislocated hip > if you even suspect this call your vet
+- Broken leg or dislocated hip – if you even suspect this, call your vet asap

-- Mastitis or other infection > always check for other infection, if you are unsure call your vet.
+- Mastitis or other infection – always check for other infections, if you are unsure call your vet.

-Any cow that requires assistance with calving or that is down at calving would benefit from an anti-inflammatory.
+Any cow that requires calving assistance or is down at calving would benefit from an anti-inflammatory.
 This will help with a faster recovery.